 Power took the lead of the race on lap 52 of the race at Portland International Raceway when Scott Dixon’s car came to a halt due to a battery issue.

-Power then went on to lead the remainder of the race through the checkered flag, holding off Felix Rosenqvist in a late-race restart.
+He then went on to lead the remainder of the race through the checkered flag, holding off Felix Rosenqvist in a late-race restart.

 “It was a pretty tough race,” Power told NBC Sports following his victory.
 “I had Rosenqvist’s constant pressure.